 It's possible to override the default configuration by inserting your own

 robots.txt file directly into your theme files, at the root level.
-In order to do this using Ghost(Pro), you'll need to be on a plan that supports custom themes.
+In order to do this using Ghost(Pro), you'll need to be on the Creator plan or higher.

 2. Once downloaded, extract your theme and create a new file named